WTLV: Duopoly with WJXX

 The FCC approved the purchase on March 16, 2000.
 Gannett took control the next morning, and about 36 WJXX employees—including 13 in news—joined the new combined WTLV-based operation, which immediately began simulcasting newscasts on both stations before relaunching on April 27 under the umbrella brand of First Coast News.
 Newscasts continued to be broadcast at the same time on each station, including the WJXX 7 p.m. newscast.
 On June 29, 2015, the Gannett Company split in two, with one side specializing in print media and the other side specializing in broadcast and digital media.
 WTLV and WJXX were retained by the latter company, named Tegna.
 WTLV was fined $55,000 by the FCC in 2017 for airing Jacksonville Jaguars promos that included the Emergency Alert System tones.

+Nexstar Media Group acquired Tegna in a deal announced in August 2025 and completed on March 19, 2026.